mickekring/Diane/README.md

 * If you want to add or edit the dropdown menu it starts from line 272 in the function __button_callback()__

 ## Updates
+* v 0.4 | 2023-09-09 | Now text is streamed from GPT instead of wating for the whole response to be generated.
 * v 0.3 | 2023-09-08 | Added a delay when you press 'stop recording' so you don't accidentally double press it and start a new recording.
 I also changed the conversion to mp3, so that the audio file always should stay below 25 MB, since that it the max input when sending the file to Whisper.

 ## Problems?